 Fundrise advertises a 1% total annual fee, but other fees typically pop up once you invest.
 Some of the most common fees are development and liquidation fees, among others.

-Yieldstreet vs. Fundrise: Who are They Best For?
+Yieldstreet vs. Fundrise: Who Are They For?

 Yieldstreet is mainly for accredited investors, except the Prism Fund that’s open to anyone.
 Anyone looking to invest in alternative investments should do well with Yieldstreet since their focus isn’t just on real estate but also on marine vessels, art, and litigation cases.
 It can be a great way to diversify your portfolio if you’re looking for something different.